 What is FERPA?

 The Family Educational Rights and Privacy Act of 1974, as amended (also known as the Buckley Amendment) affords students certain rights with respect to their education records.
-Specifically, it affords students the right to:
+Specifically, students have the right to:

-- Consent to disclosure of personally identifiable information contained in their education record; and
+- Consent to the disclosure of personally identifiable information from their education record

-- File a complaint with the U.S. Department of Education concerning alleged failures of the institution to comply with this law.
+- File a complaint with the U.S. Department of Education’s Family Policy Compliance Office

 Applicable University Policies

-The University of Hawai'i strives to fully comply with this law by protecting the privacy of student records and judiciously evaluating requests for release of information from these records.
-The University of Hawai‘i has established several policies directly related to the maintenance and acceptable use of various types of data.
-The applicable policies are:
+The University of Hawai'i strives to fully comply with FERPA by protecting the privacy of student records and judiciously evaluating requests for release of information from these records.
+The applicable policies related to the maintenance and acceptable use of various types of data include: